Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

 [x] A clear statement of the business task
 ```
 ### Prepare
-I will use [Cyclistic's historical trip data](https://divvy-tripdata.s3.amazonaws.com/index.html) in the past 3 years and 6 months (from January 2020 to June 2023) to analyze and identify trends.
+I will use [Cyclistic's historical trip data](https://divvy-tripdata.s3.amazonaws.com/index.html) to analyze and identify trends.
 The data has been made available by Motivate International Inc. under this [license.](https://divvybikes.com/data-license-agreement)

+The data in the past 18 month (from January 2022 to June 2023) will be used with this project.

 ```{text}